 Nuts and Seeds

 Whole nuts should not be offered to children under five years of age due to risk of choking.
 However, why not consider a nut butter or throw in ground seeds into your child’s morning porridge?
 Delicious.
 Here is my Pear & Chia Powered Oats recipe.

 Think good investment

 So in summary, yes plant sources that are rich in iron are equally effective in meeting your child’s daily quota of iron.
 Just remember your vitamin C rich fruit and vegetables and don’t forget that tofu, beans, lentils and peas are also excellent sources of iron.
 Just keep the variety flowing.

 By encouraging sustainable food sources like pulses and iron-rich plant foods you and your child are also kinder to animals and our environment.

 By optimising children’s iron intake they can also enjoy beautiful healthy hair.

-Would you like to a dietitian for an individualised plan?
-Then contact me here.
+Would you like to speak with a dietitian for an individualised plan?
+Then apply for nutrition coaching here.